-You notice a “SOLD” sticker slapped across that sale sign next door, so you know that you are about to have new neighbors in the very near future.
+You notice a “SOLD” sticker slapped across that sale sign next door, so you know that you are about to have new neighbors very soon.
 Like you, the new owners are likely hoping their new neighbors are not going to make them regret their decision.
 Chances are good; you will be living beside one another for a very long time, so it just makes sense to start things off on the right foot.

 Giving a gift may seem a little old-fashioned, but most people do generally appreciate kind gestures still.
 Below are some new neighbor gifts sure to invoke a smile and make your new neighbors feel like they are really “home.”

 - Dessert – Who doesn’t love dessert?
 Baked goods probably seem like the obvious option, right?
 Well, keep in mind that many people do not consume dairy, eggs, gluten, or nuts so the trick is to make something that will get eaten.

 - Farmers’ Market Basket – Pick up a basket from the craft store and fill it with fresh produce from your local farmers’ market.
 If there are vendors that sell locally made honey, maple syrup, jam, soap, etc., you could include a few of these must-try local favorites, as well.

 - For the Dog – Nothing helps you get on a dog owner’s good side quite like someone who caters to their pet.
 If you noticed that they have a canine companion when the movers were unloading the truck, a gift bag with toys and American-made treats is sure to make a positive first impression.

 - Essentials Pail – There are things they may need while getting settled that you can include in a fun, decorative essentials pail.
 Nails, power surge and/or extension cord, Goo Gone, fly swatter, and batteries are a few things to include as part of new neighbor gifts.